Epitech-Nantes-Tek3/AREA/terraform/readme.md

 The objective is to have a server and a web app deploy on azure and able to connect over internet.

 ## How to use ?
 Terraform is simple to use.
-There is only two step to deploy the infrastructure.
+There are only two steps to deploy the infrastructure.

 ### Pre-requirement
 Move to the terraform folder using: `cd terraform`